Where To See Tulips in the Netherlands

 7. West-Friesland

-West-Friesland is an easy addition to a Noord-Holland day trip.
+West-Friesland is an easy addition to a Noord-Holland day trip, and is also home to plenty of tulips.

 Set on the coastline directly north of Amsterdam, West-Friesland borders with the Noord-Holland) tulip fields, making for a colorful day of tulip spotting in two distinct areas.